Fifi7/jobox-fe-project/README.md

 I will build a dynamic web application that allows Lesedi to use input boxes, in the contract template, to fill the dynamic values.

+## Optional Feauture:

+I have added a download button that will allow Lesedi to download the contract in PDF Format.
+I used the html2pdf library to achieve this functionality.

+## Challenges:

+The downloaded contract displays 4 pages instead of 3 pages, and the 4th page is empty.

 ## Tech-Stack:
- I will use HTML, CSS and JavaScript to complete the project.
+ I  used  HTML, CSS, bootstrap and JavaScript to complete the project.